Aetopia/Minimum-Framerate-Halo-Infinite/README.md

 4. Overall playing the game at `1920x1080` with the minimum framerate set to 960 yields a 57% performance boost.
    And playing at `1600x900` with the minimum framerate set to 960 yields 75% performance boost.

+## Downsides with having Minimum Framerate at 960.
+With having your minimum framerate at 960, Dynamic Resolution Scaling aka DRS tends to work more aggressively, but there are downsides to this.

+1. You might experience the game somewhat stuttering but that isn't case, its the game simply bumping/decreasing the render resolution at more aggressive rate instead of gently.

+2. Using Scanline Sync with the minimum framerate set to 960, can result in mouse movement to be somewhat jittery.
+    Once again, its DSR acting more aggressively since you can experience the same jitteriness if you were to use forced V-Sync via your AMD/NVIDIA Control Panel.